-- Level 1: Quoted market prices in active markets for identical assets or liabilities. - Level 2: Observable market-based inputs or unobservable inputs that are corroborated by market data. - Level 3: Unobservable inputs reflecting the reporting entity's own assumptions.
+Level 1: Quoted market prices in active markets for identical assets or liabilities.

+Level 2: Observable market-based inputs or unobservable inputs that are corroborated by market data.

+Level 3: Unobservable inputs reflecting the reporting entity's own assumptions.

-At January 31, 2021 and October 31, 2020, the carrying value of cash and cash equivalents, accounts receivable, prepaid expense and other current assets, lines of credit, accounts payable and other current liabilities approximates fair value due to the short-term nature of such instruments and the ability to obtain financing on similar terms.
+At April 30, 2021 and October 31, 2020, the carrying value of cash and cash equivalents, accounts receivable, prepaid expense and other current assets, lines of credit, accounts payable and other current liabilities approximates fair value due to the short-term nature of such instruments and the ability to obtain financing on similar terms.

 The carrying value of our revolving credit facility and term loans approximates fair value based on current market rates (Level 2).
-On April 6, 2020 the Company entered into six interest rate swap contracts which are used to hedge the Company's exposure to changes in cash flows associated with its variable rate term loans and are designated as derivatives in a cash flow hedge.
+On April 6, 2020 the Company entered into six interest rate swap contracts which are used to hedge the Company's exposure to changes in cash flows associated with its variable rate debt and are designated as derivatives in a cash flow hedge.
 The payment streams are based on a total notional amount of \$1.5 billion at the inception of the contracts.
-The interest rate swap contracts have maturities of seven years or less.
-On October 1, 2020, one of the six interest rate swap contracts matured.
-The outstanding contracts as of January 31, 2021 have a total notional amount of \$1.4 billion.
+The interest rate swap contracts had maturities of seven years or less.
+As of April 30, 2021, two of the six interest rate swap contracts have a total notional amount of \$1.1 billion.